waynexu2000/AlphaGoDeepMind/README.md

 # AlphaGoDeepMind
 Inspired by AlphaGo, DeepMind
-This is a Wayne Xu, Mr. Oracle
+This is Wayne Xu, Mr. Oracle